 All farmers including sharecroppers and tenant farmers growing the notified crops in the notified areas are eligible for coverage.
 However, farmers should have insurable interest on the insured crop.
-The non-loanee farmers are required to submit necessary documentary evidence of land records and / or applicable contract/ agreements details (in case of sharecroppers / tenant farmers).
+The non-loanee

 All farmers availing Seasonal Agricultural Operations (SAO) loans from Financial Institutions (i.e. loanee farmers) for the crop(s) notified are covered on compulsory basis.
 The Scheme is optional for the non-loanee farmers.
 They can choose between WBCIS and PMFBY, and also the insurance company.